Message to schools/early learning centers from Dr. Gee and Dr. Guidry regarding 2017/18 flu season January 17, 2018

 We are writing to share an important update about the current flu season impacting our state.
 As you may already know, we are seeing widespread and early flu activity.
 In more severe seasons, the flu causes approximately 700 deaths and nearly 8,000 hospitalizations each year in Louisiana and we are already on track to meet and possibly exceed these statistics for the 2017/18 flu season.

 This guidance is for school superintendents, school and day care administrators, teachers, parents, and students while influenza is increased in Louisiana.
 Review your infection control policies.
-The recommendations below follow the U.S. Centers for Disease Control and Prevention guidance to reduce the spread of the flu, which can easily be passed from person to person in school and day care settings.
+The recommendations below follow the U.S. Centers for Disease Control and Prevention guidance to reduce the spread of the flu, which can easily be passed from person to person in school and early learning center settings.

 Healthy students and staff can report to school, as long as they are not sick and do not have flu-like symptoms.
 Teachers and students can safely attend classes if children and staff with flu-like symptoms are staying home.
 Schools and day cares need to exclude any child that becomes sick during the day, and should isolate sick students and staff away from others until sick students and staff leave the school.
 Sick students and teachers should stay away from school until they have been fever-free for 24 hours without the assistance of fever-reducing medicines.
 This will help prevent further spread in the school.